devanshdhruve/ai-mock-interview/README.md

 - Users receive a real-time voice call from the AI agent (powered by **Vapi AI**).
 - A **live transcript** of the conversation appears during the call.
-- The agent asks questions based on the user’s selected preferences.
+- The agent asks questions based on the user’s selected preferences and interview is prepared by **Google Gemini**.

 ### 3. Feedback & Scoring

 - Once the interview ends:
-  - The conversation transcript is processed by **Google Gemini API**
+  - The conversation transcript is processed by **Google Gemini**
   - Feedback includes:
-    - Performance score (out of 10)
+    - Performance score (out of 100)
     - Strengths and areas for improvement
     - Summarized answers and advice